maneoverland/leaflet.WorldMiniMap/README.md

 The control needs the actual js-script 'Control.WorldMiniMap.js' and a world-image (by default with the same name in the same folder as the js-script, but with '.svg' extension instead of '.js').

 ### Using downloaded version
-To create the minimap from downloaded version include following line in your js
+To create the minimap from downloaded version include following line in your js:
 ```js
 <script src="dist/Control.WorldMiniMap.js"></script>
 ```

 ### Using hosted version
 The control is also available on free CDN [jsDelivr](https://cdn.jsdelivr.net/gh/maneoverland/leaflet.WorldMiniMap@1.0.0/dist/Control.WorldMiniMap.js).
-To create the minimap from hosted version include following line in your js
+To create the minimap from hosted version include following line in your js:
 ```js
 <script src="https://cdn.jsdelivr.net/gh/maneoverland/leaflet.WorldMiniMap@1.0.0/dist/Control.WorldMiniMap.js" integrity="sha512-PFw8St3qenU1/dmwCfiYYN/bRcqY1p3+sBATR+rZ6622eyXOk/8izVtlmm/k8qW7KbRIJsku838WCV5LMs6FCg==" crossorigin=""></script>
 ```

 ### Example of using the included js-script
-When the js-script is included, then the minimap-control can either be created via option in map-creation
+When the js-script is included, then the minimap-control can be created via option in map-creation:
 ```js
 var map = new L.Map('map', {worldMiniMapControl: true});
 ```
-or alternatively with extra create-command including additional options
+Alternatively the minimap-control can be created with extra create-command including additional options:
 ```js
 var worldMiniMap = L.control.worldMiniMap({position: 'topright', style: {opacity: 0.9, borderRadius: '0px', backgroundColor: 'lightblue'}}).addTo(map);
 ```